smhurf/lewagon_challenges/07-Data-Engineering/03-Train-at-scale/02-Submit-training-tasks/README.md

 Finally, let's train our packaged project on the AI Platform.

-The GCP Command Line Interface (CLI) `gcloud` installed allows us to trigger actions on GCP.
-It provides commands allowing to use all of its APIs.
+The GCP Command Line Interface (CLI) `gcloud` installed on your computer allows us to trigger actions on GCP.
+It provides commands allowing us to use all of its APIs.

 In particular it provides a command which allows us to request the online training of the model provided in our packaged project.

 Do not be scared by the command below.
-If you read throroughly, then take a look at the `Makefile`, you will see that it only provides the parameters required in order to descrive the environment in which we want the code of our packaged project to run.
+If you read thoroughly, then take a look at the `Makefile`, you will see that it only provides the parameters required in order to describe the environment in which we want the code of our packaged project to run.

 The `gcloud ai-platform jobs submit training` command requires:
 - `JOB_NAME`: an arbitrary name allowing us to identify a training occurence, which will be visible in the [GCP console](https://console.cloud.google.com/ai-platform/jobs) once it has ran